Sustainable activities in the agriculture segment

 CRS - Certified Responsible Soya

 Global demand for soy has increased significantly in recent years and continues to do so.
 To make global soy supply chains more sustainable, subsidiary Cefetra developed the Certified Responsible Soya (CRS) Standard in 2008.
 Farmers seeking certification under the CRS standard must meet a wide range of sustainability requirements that include environmental and social aspects as well as good agricultural practices.
-To prevent the global clearing of forest land for soybean cultivation and ensure deforestation-free production, the CRS standard also includes a "Zero Deforestation" criterion.
-Large, medium and small farms around the world can be certified with CRS.
+To prevent the global clearing of forest land for soybean cultivation and ensure deforestation-free production, the CRS standard also includes a zero deforestation and zero conversion criteria.
+Large, medium and small sized farms around the world can be certified according to CRS.

 Climate change-resistant fruit production